 We energize curiosity about aquatic life and the environment to inspire positive action.

 Greater Cleveland Aquarium is nestled in the historic FirstEnergy Powerhouse on the banks of the Cuyahoga River.
 The building originally was constructed in 1892 to provide electricity to Cleveland’s streetcars and railways.
 Architect John N. Richardson designed the brick powerhouse in the Romanesque revival style and the National Historic Landmark is still known for its stylish arched windows.
 As the automobile’s popularity grew, the need for the powerhouse waned and the building closed its doors in 1920.

-Jacobs Entertainment, Inc. is the owner/developer of the Nautica Entertainment Complex which includes the FirstEnergy Powerhouse, Greater Cleveland Aquarium, Windows on the River, Nautica Queen and Jacobs Pavilion.
+Jacobs Entertainment, Inc. is the owner/developer of the Nautica Waterfront District on the Flats West Bank which includes the FirstEnergy Powerhouse, Greater Cleveland Aquarium, Windows on the River, Nautica Queen and Jacobs Pavilion.

 Brenton Maille, Director, Life Support Systems & Operations